shaka2003/ShakaPratama/README.md

 ## Hi! 👋 I'm Shaka.
 I'm a final year software engineering student at **Telkom University**
 <br>
-If youre interested in me, heres my <a href="https://www.linkedin.com/in/shaka-pratama-832843200">Linkedin</a> profile.
+If youre interested in me, follow my <a href="https://www.linkedin.com/in/shaka-pratama-832843200">Linkedin</a> profile.

 <p align="left">